Extended Warranties / Service Contracts

-Most new vehicles come with at least a three year / 36,000 mile bumper to bumper warranty and manufacturer roadside assistance.
-For most new cars, the need for major vehicle repairs begin to arise in the fourth or fifth year of the vehicle’s life.
-Service contracts (sometimes referred to as extended warranties) are optional programs that provide for the repair of certain parts or problems in addition to the vehicle warranty and / or beyond the first three years.
+Most new vehicles come with at least a three-year/36,000-mile, bumper-to-bumper warranty and manufacturer roadside assistance.
+Typically, the need for major repairs arises in the fourth or fifth year of a vehicle’s life.
+Service contracts (or extended warranties) are optional programs.
+They provide for the repair of certain parts or problems in addition to the warranty and/or beyond the first three years.
 These contracts are offered by manufacturers, dealers or independent companies.

 When deciding whether to purchase a service contract, consider the following questions:

 - What repairs are covered?
-What types of repairs are not covered?
+What repairs aren’t?

 - Who performs the repairs?
-Can repairs be made somewhere other than at the dealership where the vehicle was purchased?
+Can they be made somewhere other than the dealership where the vehicle was purchased?